-- 32. Whenever it may be necessary to further regulate elections of or by-elections for municipal councils the Commission may, subject to the provisions of Chapter 7 of the Constitution and of national or provincial legislation under that Chapter, make 10 regulations regarding- - (a) the calling-of municipal elections; - (b) election time-tables; - (c) party lists of candidates; - (d) candidates contesting elections of or by-elections for municipal councils, the 15 payment of deposits by candidates, the return or forfeiture thereof, the inspection of lists of candidates and objections to candidates; - (e) the postponement of voting at a voting station; - (f) voting procedures; - (g) counting of votes and objections material to final results of elections;
+32. Whenever it may be necessary to further regulate elections of or by-elections for municipal councils the Commission may, subject to the provisions of Chapter 7 of the Constitution and of national or provincial legislation under that Chapter, make 15 regulations' regarding-(a) the calling of municipal elections;

+(b) election time-tables;

+(c) party lists of candidates;
-(h) the appointment of candidate agents; and

-(i) generally, any other matter which is necessary or expedient to be prescribed in order to achieve the objects of this Act and of Chapter 7 of the Constitution or national or provincial legislature thereunder.
+- (c) party lists of candidates; - (d) candidates contesting elections of or by-elections for municipal councils, the 20 payment of deposits by candidates, the return or forfeiture thereof, the inspection of lists of candidates and objections to candidates; - the postponement of voting at a voting station; (e) - voting procedures; (1) - 25 counting of votes and objections material to final results of elections; (g) - (h) the appointment of candidate agents; and - generally, any other matter which is necessary or expedient to be prescribed in. (i)order to achieve the objects of this Act and of Chapter 7 of the Constitution or national or provincial legislature thereunder. المرداد الشعود والا